twilighty-abhi/ui-ux-chatbot/README.md

 -   **AI-Powered Analysis**: Leverages a powerful generative AI to analyze UI designs.
 -   **Secure Login System**: Beautiful login page with email validation and Google login support.
+-   **User API Key Input**: Secure input for users to provide their own Gemini API key.
 -   **Image Upload**: Simple interface to upload UI mockups or screenshots.
 -   **Detailed Feedback**: Provides a rating, strengths, weaknesses, and suggestions based on dozens of UI/UX rules.
 -   **Aesthetic UI**: A beautiful, custom-styled interface with a pastel lavender theme.